deephyper/deephyper/docs/benchmark/hps.rst

 ..
 WARNING::
-    When designing a new optimization experiment, keep in mind `model_run.py` must be runnable from an arbitrary working directory.
-This means that Python modules simply located in the same directory as the `model_run.py` will not be part of the default Python import path, and importing them will cause an `ImportError`!
+    When designing a new optimization experiment, keep in mind ``model_run.py`` must be runnable from an arbitrary working directory.
+This means that Python modules simply located in the same directory as the ``model_run.py`` will not be part of the default Python import path, and importing them will cause an ``ImportError``!

-To ensure that modules located alongside the `model_run.py` script are always importable, a quick workaround is to explicitly add the problem folder to `sys.path` at the top of the script
+To ensure that modules located alongside the ``model_run.py`` script are always importable, a quick workaround is to explicitly add the problem folder to ``sys.path`` at the top of the script:

 ::